top of page

 Clinical early-career counselling gives students something they rarely receive anywhere else in their academic life: the chance to pause and ask, “What does a meaningful future look like for me specifically?”

 This is not about persuading students to choose a certain profession.
 It’s about helping them understand the deeper threads of their identity so they can move toward a professional life that feels coherent and honest.
+Showing that you are genuinely interested in a company or field can make a significant difference in networking and job applications, as employers value candidates who demonstrate authentic enthusiasm and alignment with their mission.

 A clinical approach allows students to explore: